 His bright red face was telling every thing.

-Example of Show Don’t Tell For: Sad
+Examples of Show Don’t Tell for: Sad

 Her eyes welled up with tears.